jonathon-fleck/jonathon-fleck.github.io/_pages/about.md

 I am a third year PhD student in Mathematics at the University of Utah and I am working with [Tommaso de Fernex](https://www.math.utah.edu/~defernex/).
-Before moving to Utah, I received a B.S. and M.S. at Michigan State University.
+Before moving to Utah, I received my B.S. and M.S. at Michigan State University.